WillyAmmm/DAT-Tools/README.md

 # DAT Auto Refresh

 A simple browser extension that automatically refreshes DAT load board pages on a custom interval.
 Built to solve DAT's frustrating timeout behavior by keeping your session alive and your load board fresh.
+Feature to copy coworkers' posts in development.

 ## ⚙️ Features

-- Auto-refreshes any DAT tab at a customizable interval
+- Auto-refreshes DAT load board every 15 minutes
-- Clean popup UI with start/stop toggle and timer
+- Clean popup UI with start/stop toggle, timer, and refresh count
 - Works with both Chrome and Edge
 - Lightweight — no tracking, no login credentials needed or saved